neuroneural/pathtree/README.md

 # PathTree

-`gunfolds` (the underlying approach) is a Python project that implements a framework for **dynamic causal inference** in graphs with latent variables.
-PathTree approach transforms a given graph into a set of **PathForests** (collections of **PathTrees**), which represent edge‑lag sets and the cycle structure underlying observed delays.
+**PathTree** is a Python project that implements a framework for **dynamic causal inference** in graphs with latent variables.
+Building upon the gunfolds approach, it transforms a given graph into a set of **PathForests** (collections of **PathTrees**), which represent edge‑lag sets and the cycle structure underlying observed delays.
 This enables marginalizing over latent nodes and obtaining a **normalized, symbolic representation** of causal dynamics.

 ### Overview